Raja Yoga

 29 Mar 2023 HYN Himalayan Yoga Academy

 Sage Patanjali mentioned Raja yoga as classical Yoga or Sahaja marg (easy way to mukti or liberation) in his yoga sutras.
-According to Bhagavad Gita, there are Trimarga or the three paths of realization.
-Those three paths are mentioned as Karma yoga; which is also known as the Path of action, Bhakti Yoga; which is also known as the path of devotion, and Jnana Yoga; which is known as the path of knowledge.
+According to the Bhagavad Gita, there are Trimarga or the three paths of realization.
+Those three paths are mentioned as Karma Yoga; which is also known as the Path of action, Bhakti Yoga; which is also known as the path of devotion, and Jnana Yoga; which is known as the path of knowledge.

 Later on, in the 19th century, Swami Vivekananda mentioned Raja Yoga as a fourth path of attainment of liberation.
 Four paths of liberation Karma yoga, Bhakti yoga, Jnana yoga, and Raja yoga in his book named raja yoga are suitable for four types of human personality active, the emotional, the philosophical, and the mystic respectively.